artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 #### Variables

 ##### The code
+Let's start with this simple example.
+The following example-program, declares four variables, regarding to the numeric variables the first one represents an int, second one represents a float and the third one a double then we also have a char 'a'.
+At the end those values are added and the result is printed.
+We will see how the first variable gets directly stored in a (general purpose) register, the second one gets stored in memory too but in another place and the third one works the same with the exception that it needs 2 times the space of the second (double)
 ~~~
 #include <stdio.h>

 int main() {
+  char ab ='a';
   int a = 3;
   float b = 4.5;
   double c = 5.25;